-1 Select to turn the backlight on and off.

-LIGHT Hold to view the controls menu
+1 LIGHT Select to turn the backlight on and off.
+Hold to view the controls menu.
 Hold to turn the device on.
 2 Select to view the activity list and start or stop an activity.

-¢ Select to choose an option in a menu.

-3 Select to return to the previous screen.

-BACK Select to record a lap, rest, or transition during a multisport
+Select to choose an option in a menu.
+3 BACK LAP Select to return to the previous screen.
+Select to record a lap, rest, or transition during a multisport activity.
+Hold to view the watch face from any screen.
+4) DOWN Select to scroll through the widget loop and menus.
+Hold to view the music controls from any screen.

-LAP activity.

-(4) Select to scroll through the widget loop and menus.

-DOWN Hold to view the watch face from any screen.

 5 UP MENU Select to scroll through the widget loop and menus.
 Hold to view the menu.